Mariadilandro/FinalProject17/README.md

 imporant jems.
 The player is in the museum after closing time and has to go through four different exhibits in order to obtain each gem.
 Each room consists of a different obstacle, including things such as invisible lasers and security guards.
 Throughout the game, the player has to make sure to answer trivia questions properly, as well as choose the correct secret numbers.
-If not done properly, the player will loose.
+If not done properly, the player will lose.
 The player is also given a bag full of supplies that can help overcome obstacles.
 However, if the player uses up all of one resource, then s/he will lose the game.
 The goal of the game is to try to get all four gems and escape the museum before the police catches the player.
 By completing the mission properly, the player will officially become a part of the narrator's spy organization.